 Uploading Image using AJAX

-Uploading image is one of the basics of web development.
-But it is one of the most important part in web as well as app.
+Uploading images is one of the basics of web development.
+But it is one of the most important parts of the web as well as the app.

-Here in this article, we will learn about process of image upload using AJAX.
-This method is applicable from Laravel 5 to current version of laravel.
+Here in this article, we will learn about the process of image upload using AJAX.
+This method applies from Laravel 5 to the current version of Laravel.

 Required Contents